Social-AI-Studio/SGToxicGuard/README.md

 # Toxicity Red-Teaming: Benchmarking LLM Safety in Singapore’s Low-Resource Languages

-A public repository containing datasets and code for the paper "Toxicity Red-Teaming: Benchmarking LLM Safety in Singapore’s Low-Resource Languages" (EMNLP 2025)
+A public repository containing datasets and code for the paper "Toxicity Red-Teaming: Benchmarking LLM Safety in Singapore’s Low-Resource Languages[https://aclanthology.org/2025.emnlp-main.612.pdf]" (EMNLP 2025)

 ## 📌 Overview
 SGToxicGuard is a **multilingual dataset and evaluation framework** for benchmarking the safety of Large Language Models (LLMs) in Singapore’s unique low-resource linguistic environment.